Clay-Ferguson/EzChat/README.md

 ## The Server

-The command shown above starts the `EzChatServer` which is a very tiny web server with just two simple purposes 1) To serve the `EzChat.html` as a static file at url `/chat` like (http://localhost:8000/chat) and 2) To run as a `Signaling Server` which simply serves to allow the clients/peers/browses to find each other, which happens automatically.
+The command shown above starts the `EzChatServer` which is a very tiny web server with just two simple purposes 1) To serve the `EzChat.html`  and 2) To run as a `Signaling Server` which simply serves to allow the clients/peers/browses to find each other, which happens automatically.

 ## The Chat Client